pmemoli/Data-Science-Thesis/notebook.md

 I installed lm-evaluation-harness on the virtual environment.
 Today i'm going to try and write the custom model.

 The computer with the gpus has no memory on the ssd xddd.
 I just forked the repository and added the custom model on lm_eval/models/huggingface_eval.py.
 I'm continuing when the memory issue is solved.

+## August 11th 2025:

+I begun heavily modifying the hugginface model directly.
+To optimize memory usage and inference time, i am modifying the model_generate method directly.
+Its going to be a good idea to modularize it after it runs correctly.